keiran-rowell/keiran-rowell.github.io/_posts/2026-04-01-the-oxygen-apocalypse.md

   </div>
 </div>

 Despite the same carbon budget, CH<sub>4</sub> is a 30--80x more potent greenhouse gas that CO<sub>2</sub> ([depending on impact timescale](https://climate.mit.edu/ask-mit/what-makes-methane-more-potent-greenhouse-gas-carbon-dioxide)).
 The millenia-long lifespan of methane was shortened by photosynthesisers to just a decade, replaced by carbon dioxide.
-The linear symmetry of O=C=O gives it few energetic vibrations that can match and absorb infraread heat.
-The 1:1 exchange of CH<sub>4</sub> to CO<sub>2</sub> by catalytic oxygen-linked radical reactions had made the greenhouse blanket translucent.
+The linear symmetry of O=C=O leaves it with  fewer active infrared absorption modes in than CH<sub>4</sub>: particular geometric distortions can absorb longwave heat radiating back from the Earth's surface.
+The 1:1 exchange of CH<sub>4</sub> to CO<sub>2</sub> by catalytic oxygen-linked radical reactions had made the greenhouse blanket more translucent.
 There was no human heavy industry emitting gigatonnes of CO<sub>2</sub> into the atmosphere each year.

 The sun was dimmer back then.
 With nothing to compensate, a long winter was coming.